Callum Sheedy

 Callum Michael Sheedy (born 28 October 1995) is a professional rugby union player for Cardiff in the United Rugby Championship and for the Wales national team as a fly-half.

 Club career

 Bristol

 Sheedy has previously played on loan for Clifton, Dings Crusaders, Cinderford and Jersey Reds.

 Sheedy joined the Bristol Bears ahead of the 2014–15 RFU Championship campaign and scored 22 points in a stunning display in the play-off final to help Bristol achieve promotion.

 Sheedy made his 100th appearance for Bristol on 27 March 2021, kicking a last-minute conversion to beat Harlequins.

 Cardiff

 On 30 January 2024, after many years at Bristol, Sheedy returned to his home city, joining Cardiff in the URC competition on a long-term deal from the 2024–25 season.

+In the European Challenge Cup, Sheedy kicked a penalty in the 80th minute to win the game against Ulster.

 International career

 Age grade rugby

 Born in Cardiff, Wales, Sheedy qualified for Ireland through his parents and England through residency; he has appeared for Wales at under 16 level, and Ireland under 19, while declining selection for Wales under 20.
 In June 2019 in an uncapped "England XV" side to face the Barbarians.